The global and independent platform for the SAP community.

 Specialization in the management of the lifecycle of historical information and the right connections of a platform suitable for this purpose to the operational systems create the prerequisites for this automation.

-This is because the present and future value of a company lies in its information - a realization that is not rooted in the current crisis, but can make a decisive contribution to overcoming it.
+At the same time, it is the key that opens the door to a company's treasure trove - to both current and historical information - and massively reduces the associated costs, regardless of the sector to which they belong.
+This is because the current and future value of a company lies in the information - a realization that is not caused by the current crisis, but can make a decisive contribution to overcoming it.

 https://e3mag.com/partners/data-migration-services-ag/